 How dangerous is this scam?

-The main hazard this scam deals is a money loss.
-Of course, nobody will give you back a double amount of Dogecoins.
+The main hazard this scam deals with is a money loss.
+Of course, nobody will give you back the double amount of Dogecoins.
 Any user can easily bankrupt this scheme by constantly reinvesting the obtained amount of coins.
-Hence, the Dogecoin giveaway is a fraud, or a poorly projected thing which can be hacked by everyone who has ~$300.
+Hence, the Dogecoin giveaway is a fraud or a poorly projected thing that can be hacked by everyone who has ~$300.
 But you lose not only your money.